Pennsylvania Route 222: Route description

 Northeast of Cedar Crest Boulevard, the two carriageways merge onto Hamilton Boulevard, with a U-turn ramp from the northbound direction to the southbound direction at the merge, as it passes to the south of Cedar Crest College.
-At this point, PA 222 leaves South Whitehall Township for the city of Allentown.
+At this point, PA 222 leaves South Whitehall Township for Allentown.
 The route becomes a four-lane undivided road and passes through residential areas.
 At the intersection with Ott Street, PA 222 curves east onto Hamilton Street and runs along the southern edge of Cedar Creek Park, where it intersects 24th Street.
 The road continues east through residential and commercial areas, narrowing to three lanes with two northbound lanes and one southbound lane at the 20th Street intersection.
 The route passes to the north of St. Luke's Hospital–Allentown Campus between 18th and 17th streets and comes to an intersection with 15th Street.

 PA 222 heads into Center City Allentown, where it splits into a one-way pair at 12th Street.
 Northbound PA 222 turns south onto 12th Street and east onto Walnut Street while southbound PA 222 runs west along Linden Street to 12th Street, following 12th Street south to Hamilton Street.
 Walnut Street is two lanes and two-way until 10th Street, where it becomes one-way with two northbound lanes heading east, while Linden Street is one way southbound with two lanes heading west.
 The one-way paring continues east past homes and businesses in the downtown area.
 Southbound PA 222 passes to the north of the PPL Center sports arena, where the Lehigh Valley Phantoms of the American Hockey League play, between 8th and 7th streets.
 PA 222 intersects 7th Street, which carries southbound PA 145, before it reaches its northern terminus at 6th Street, which carries northbound PA 145.
-The Allentown Transportation Center serving LANTA buses is located north of Linden Street between 7th and 6th streets.
+The Allentown Transportation Center serving LANta buses is located north of Linden Street between 7th and 6th streets.